ray-project/ray/doc/source/tune/api_docs/stoppers.rst

 Ray Tune comes with several stopping mechanisms out of the box.
 For custom stopping behavior, you can inherit from the :class:`Stopper <ray.tune.Stopper>` class.

+Other stopping behaviors are described :ref:`in the user guide <tune-stopping>`.

 .. contents::
     :local:
     :depth: 1